Kafkamorph/DOAwilds/README.md

 Kabam did not encrypt this file with any algorithm, and its decoding is fairly easy.

-Example output for Realm Mesite:
+Example output for Realm Mesite: (the binary corresponds to the decoding - if you don't know what it is, then ignore it.)

 start: 2013-06-29 03:31:29
 -     0- [0 x 0]  ctype[  mountain] level[ 6]   100110x 1 [x000 y000]